bartholomews/SDP/exercises/week_03/README.md

 2. Are the following true or false?

     (a) Every interface must have at least one method.

     **FALSE**, *an interface could extend other interfaces without adding additional methods: for instance, marker interfaces (e.g. `Cloneable`, `Serializable`, 'EventListener') do not have any method declaration, but are used as annotations to provide special behaviour at runtime.*

     (b) An interface can declare instance fields that an implementing class must also declare.

-    **FALSE**, *An interface cannot declare instance fields: see example above for question 1.*
+    **FALSE**, *an interface cannot declare instance fields: see example above for question 1.*

     (c) Although you can’t instantiate an interface, an interface definition can declare constructor methods that require
     an implementing class to provide constructors with given signatures.

-    **FALSE**, *An interface cannot declare constructor methods: see example above for question 1.*
+    **FALSE**, *an interface cannot declare constructor methods: see example above for question 1.*

 3. Provide an example of an interface with methods that do not imply responsibility on the part of the implementing class
 to take action on behalf of the caller or to return a value.